poethan/AlphaMWE/README.md

 To facilitate further MT research, we present a categorisation of the error types encountered by MT systems in performing MWE related translations.
 To acquire a broader view of MT issues, we selected four popular and state-of-the-art MT models for comparisons namely Microsoft Bing Translator, GoogleMT, Baidu Fanyi and DeepL MT.
 Because of the noise removal, translation post editing and MWE annotation by human professionals, we believe AlphaMWE is an asset for cross-lingual and multilingual research, such as MT and information extraction.
-Our multilingual corpora are available.
+Our multilingual corpora are freely available for research community.

-Citation:
+If you are interested in including your native languages into AlphaMWE (currently involved: English/Chinese/German/Polish/Spanish), please get in touch.
+We do think this is a good contribution to your native language processing in machine / AI era.

+Citation (this work is accepted to publish in proceedings):

 Lifeng Han, Gareth Jones, and Alan Smeaton.
 2020.
 AlphaMWE: Construction of Multilingual Parallel Corpora with MWE Annotations.
 Forthcoming in Joint Workshop on Multiword Expressions and Electronic Lexicons (MWE-LEX) @COLING-2020.
 Barcelona, Spain.
+Association for Computational Linguistics.